alenakhineika/color-of-berlin-palette/README.md

 ## How to install

-Clone the project and install dependencies.
+Clone the project and install dependencies:

 ```
 > git https://github.com/alenakhineika/color-of-berlin-palette .